12 PLACES TO BUY DISCOUNTED OUTDOOR GEAR

 Run by the gearheads at Backcountry, Steep and Cheap is an online outdoor retailer that offers “new steals every 5 minutes” for the deal-hungry bargain hunters out there.
 You can find big name brands, daily deals, plus plenty of apparel and equipment to get geared up for an epic time outside.

 4) REI Outlet

 Our favorite outdoor retailer, REI, is a go-to for reliable and multi-functional gear that is built to last.
-Did you know that you can snag some budget-friendly, discounted products that are just as awesome at their discounted gear shop, REI Outlet?
+Did you know that you can snag some budget-friendly, discounted outdoor gear that’s just as awesome in their online gear shop, REI Outlet?
 Yep.
 You can even buy and sell pre-loved gear at their in-store “Garage Sales” for members only.
 Shop the Deal of the Day at REI Outlet.

 The Sierra Trading Post is a discount outdoor retailer run by big names like HomeGoods, Marshalls, and TJMaxx.
 They’ve got everything from shoes to camping gear with a pretty large selection, although you do have to do some digging to find quality products, it’s a good place to score small pieces of gear and expensive clothing that would usually cost a lot at a regular retail price.

 This Burlington-based outdoor gear shop sells a large selection of pre-owned and lightly used gear in addition to new products for every season.
 Not in Vermont or New England?
 Check out Outdoor Gear Exchange’s online consignment shop that’s perfect for out-of-state gearheads who want to buy or sell their lightly used products.
 One thing that is cool about using Outdoor Gear Exchange is that consignment gear that doesn’t sell after 8 months is donated to charities, including refugee groups.